 raise awareness on the purpose of the GDPR to mitigate any risks that may result from non compliance

 use GDPR to their advantage.

+There is also an easier way to approach the whole problem which is approach the government and inform and perhaps adopt the GDPR as a way forward with changes to your defined area or country.

+Also to get certified within the EU space on GDPR

+The other way may also be to have ISOC within different countries to really get citizens or individuals to understand their privacy rights.

+Also start moving or getting one person to understand the different implications of the GDPR and organisations small or large to understand that if they deal with EU as a general practice need to consider and have a DPO (Data Protection Officer) who understand what the role implicates.

 Meanwhile, we believe that ICANN should investigate if there are compliance issues under the registry agreement (RA) and the registrar Accreditation Agreement (RAA) because of the GDPR and work with contracted parties to understand these issues and take the necessary actions to solve them.
 We also encourage the ICANN Board to conduct an awareness campaign to educate the community on the implications of the GDPR as it concerns the technical identifiers.

+ALAC through the RALOs may actually sensitise as well their constituencies and make them more aware of the different enforcement implications.

+As a note the GDPR is mainly Dutch and Belgian laws that have been integrated into one and the only difference is that the EU have worked and tailored it to reflect the whole EU space.
+The also the change has been that the GDPR was here but the main change has been the enforcement part which now becomes very important.